MicrosoftLearning/MB-920T00A-Microsoft-Dynamics-365-Fundamentals-Finance-and-Operations-Apps/Instructions/Labs/LAB[MB920]_M01_Lab1_Navigate_finance_and_operations_apps.md

     ![Screenshot of the List page upper-right menu showing additional features for connecting to Power Apps, Office apps, Document attachment Refresh page, Open in new window, and Close buttons.](./media/01-explore-the-core-capabilities-of-dynamics-365-finance-and-operations-apps-17.svg)

-25. In the upper-right, select the **Help** question mark icon, and then select **Help**.

-26. Notice the help information is related to the current page.

-27. Try selecting a workspace tile, and then review the help information for that workspace.
-When complete, return to the **Home** page.